krakend/krakend-documentation/configuration/environment-vars.md

   scope:
   - service
 ---
-When KrakenD runs, all the behavior is loaded from the [configuration file](/docs/configuration/structure/).
-Through environment variables, you can override some of its values.
-There are two different ways of injecting environment vars.
+When KrakenD runs (whether with `run` or `check`), all the behavior is loaded from the [configuration file](/docs/configuration/structure/).
+Through environment variables, you can also set values.
+There are two different ways of injecting environment vars:

-- **Replacing existing values** in the configuration
+- **Use a `KRAKEND_`-like reserved environment variable**: To override values set in the configuration.
-- **Setting new values** when using the `{{env}}` function in [flexible configuration](/docs/configuration/flexible-config/)
+- **Set your own environment variables** when using the `{{env}}` function in [flexible configuration](/docs/configuration/flexible-config/) templates.

-## Value replacement with env vars
-You can **override** configuration values with an environment variable for each configuration value that isn't nested (meaning **first-level properties** of the configuration).
-However, with this technique, you cannot override parameters that aren't declared in the configuration.
+## Use a reserved environment variable
+There are a group of reserved environment variables that are automatically recognized by KrakenD when set.

-Examples of values you can replace are the `port`, `timeout`, or the configuration `name` to name a few.
+Examples are when you want to replace the `port`, the default `timeout`, or the configuration `name` (sent to your telemetry) that already exists inthe configuration.

-To replace configuration parameters during runtime, capitalize them and add a prefix `KRAKEND_`.
-The configuration file is not changed.
-Only the values hold in memory.
+In essence, you can replace any value in the configuration that lives in the root level, and is a string, an integer, or a boolean.
+To do it you only need to capitalize the property name and add a prefix `KRAKEND_`.

+{{< note title="Reserved variables are ignored unless the key exists in the configuration" type="warning" >}}
+The following list of variables only set the desired values when you have its associated value in the configuration.
+They are meant to **override** settings **already present** in the configuration, but if you set one of them and there is no value in the configuration, it won't have any effect.
+{{< /note >}}

+{{< top_level_envvars >}}

+### Reserved variable example
 For instance, take the following `krakend.json` configuration as an example:

 ```json